 Prague is one of the most visited cities in the world.
 Its wide range of attractions include the Jewish Quarter, Old Town Square (with the Astronomical Clock), Charles Bridge, and Prague Castle.
 The city has been a cultural, economic, and political hub in central Europe for over 500 years.
 As a first timer to Prague, my main interest was getting up to Prague Castle.

 I really only had one full day in Prague, we arrived late in the afternoon after taking a Deutsche Bahn bus from Nuremberg.
-The bus ride was actually really nice.
+The bus ride was actually quite nice.
 It was a double-decker with free wi-fi, and the ride through the German and Czech countryside was scenic.
-With only a half-day to start in Prague, we just walked to the Old Square and through the Jewish quarter.
-It's definitely an easy city to walk around and take in the sites.
+With only a half-day to start in Prague, we walked to the Old Square and through the Jewish quarter.
+It's definitely an easy city to walk around and take in the sites as you go.

 On my only full day, we headed straight for Prague Castle after breakfast.
 From the Intercontinental, you cross a bridge, ascend a relatively long staircase, and you're in a park with an overlook that lays out the entire city in front of you.
 The castle complex is through the park, but when we were about halfway there, the sky opened up and it started raining.
 Really, really hard.

 Fortunately, there happened to be a festival in the park on the way to the castle.
 We got under under a circus-style tent for about two hours and waited it out.
 From there, it was just a short walk to the castle.

 Prague Castle is a large complex of structures built at different periods with varying purposes.
 The President's official residence can be found there today, and the complex has served as the seat of power for the King of Bohemia, Holy Roman Emperors and past President's of Czechoslovakia.
 The most striking building is St. Vitus Cathedral.
 You'll see from the pictures I post below; it's nearly impossible to get the entire structure in one frame.